ethannicholas/panda-old/docs/methods.md

         }
     }

-Variable method parameters are ordinary local variables, and reassigning the variable does not affect anything outside of the method itself.
+Variable method parameters are treated as ordinary local variables, and reassigning the variable does not affect anything outside of the method itself.

 <a name="convertParameters"></a>
 Convert Parameters